cesar-douady/open-lmake/README.md

 # coding rules

+## directory layout
+- `_bin`       : contains scripts mostly used for building lmake
+- `debian`     : contains files necessary to build a debian package
+- `doc`        : contains documentation
+- `docker`     : contains the docker files used to validate lmake
+- `examples`   : contains abundantly commented examples
+- `ext`        : contains all code coming from external sources
+- `_lib`       : contains all python code
+- `lmake_env`  : contains an lmake repo that allow to build lmake (not fully functional) under lmake (used as an example/unit test)
+- `museum`     : contains dead code that could come back to life in a near or far future
+- `src`        : contains all C++ source files
+- `src/engine` : contains all C++ source files that are specific to lmakeserver
+- `unit_tests` : contains unit tests

 ## statics & globals

 - variables with executable cxtor/dxtor are never put (or with much care) in statics or globals